 You’ve known the Fast cast for such a long time.
 How have they changed since you last worked with them?

 I think being away for a bit and coming back, I have a new sense of appreciation.
 I think when we started off, we were all single and just trying to find ourselves, and now being back, a lot of us started families and we have kids now.
 So, I do think there’s a sense of wisdom and appreciation.
-And I think in filmmaking, especially in Hollywood, it can be a very lonely place and the fact that we have each other still, I could feel that on set and feel that in how they approached each scene when we worked together, and there’s a trust that we’ve developed in time.
-I think in being away and now coming back, that’s the one thing that I really felt, is that there’s a 100 per cent trust in whatever crazy ideas we want; we are always going to be there for each other.
+And I think in filmmaking, especially in Hollywood, it can be a very lonely place.
+The fact that we have each other still, I could feel that on set, and feel that in how they approached each scene when we worked together; there’s a trust that we’ve developed over time.
+I think in being away and now coming back, that’s the one thing that I really felt – there’s a 100 per cent trust in whatever crazy ideas we want; we are always going to be there for each other.